Chris Leak: CFL

 On June 3, 2008, Leak signed with the Hamilton Tiger-Cats of the Canadian Football League.
 He was claimed by the Montreal Alouettes on June 9 after being released a day earlier.
 With backup quarterback Adrian McPherson injured, Leak was on the active roster for the August 21, 2009, match against the Saskatchewan Roughriders, in which he threw his first CFL touchdown pass on his first play.
 The Montreal Alouettes went on to win the Grey Cup in 2009.

 On August 19, 2010, in a game against the Winnipeg Blue Bombers, Montreal starting quarterback, Anthony Calvillo, got taken out with an injury which gave way to Leak to finish off the game.
 Leak would lead the Alouettes to a 39–17 win over the Bombers.
 Leak made his first CFL start at quarterback on September 3, 2010, against the BC Lions.
 However, he was on the short end of a 38–17 score, going 15-for-27 for 135 yards with two interceptions and a fumble.
 Leak suffered an apparent injury early in the fourth quarter and did not return.
 The Montreal Alouettes went on to win the Grey Cup in 2010.

 On May 5, 2011, Leak signed with the Saskatchewan Roughriders as a free agent.
 On June 25, 2011, Leak was cut from the Roughriders.

 AFL

-On September 26, 2011, it was announced that Leak would sign with the ArenaBowl XXIV champion Jacksonville Sharks to replace star quarterback Aaron Garcia, who joined the San Antonio Talons for the 2012 Arena Football League season.
-In his only game in which he played for the Sharks, he completed 21-of-31 passes for 196 yards and five touchdowns in a 52–28 victory over the Kansas City Command.
+On September 26, 2011, Leak signed with the ArenaBowl XXIV champion Jacksonville Sharks, replacing star quarterback Aaron Garcia, who joined the San Antonio Talons for the 2012 Arena Football League season.
+In his only game with the Sharks, Leak completed 21-of-31 passes for 196 yards and five touchdowns in a 52–28 victory over the Kansas City Command.
 After it was announced that Garcia's former backup, Omar Jacobs, would start the next game, Leak was suspended after skipping the following team practice.
 On April 10, 2012, he was placed on the left squad list, effectively ending his time with the Sharks.
-On April 23, 2012, Leak signed with the Orlando Predators.
+On April 23, 2012, Leak signed with the Orlando Predators, where he was their starting quarterback for reminder of the 2012 season.
+While with Orlando in 2012, Leak threw for 2,793 yards, 55 touchdowns and 14 interceptions.
+He also had two rushing touchdowns.